betterscientificsoftware/bssw.io/CuratedContent/BusFactor.md

 Have you ever worked on a on a project that caused you to worry what would happen if the key developer suddenly left or (even worse) was hit by a bus?
-Or maybe you are the key developer, and you want your project to continue if something in your life forced you to leave.
+Or, maybe **you** are the key developer, and you want your project to continue if something in your life forced you to leave.
-A project's  *bus factor* is the minimum number of key people that if they suddenly left the project, it would end.
+A project's  *bus factor* is the minimum number of key people who, if suddenly left, would cause the project to end.
 Higher bus factors are better.
 Increasing the bus factor aids the sustainability of a project.
-Other terms synonymous with bus factor include truck factor, lorry factor, and lottery factor.
+Other terms synonymous with bus factor include "truck factor", "lorry factor", and "lottery factor".
 Each of these terms suggests the unexpected loss of key team members.
 Planning for sudden loss of key team members is important.
 Teams may ignore this part of planning, but doing so is like the provider of a family ignoring life insurance.